What Is Binge Eating Disorder? | Eating Disorders Victoria

 Similarities with bulimia nervosa

 Binge eating disorder is similar to — but not the same — as bulimia nervosa.
-Where people experiencing bulimia nervosa will engage in compensatory activities after a binge eating episode (such as self-induced vomiting, fasting, over-exercising and/or the misuse of laxatives, enemas or diuretics), Binge Eating Disorder is characterised by an absence of compensatory activities, despite experiencing similar feelings of intense guilt, shame and self-hatred after a binge episode.
+Where people experiencing bulimia nervosa will engage in compensatory activities after a binge eating episode (such as self-induced vomiting, fasting, over-exercising and/or the misuse of laxatives, enemas or diuretics), Binge eating disorder is characterised by an absence of compensatory activities, despite experiencing similar feelings of intense guilt, shame and self-hatred after a binge episode.

 Like people with bulimia nervosa, there may be a strong desire to “make up” for the binge by being “good”, “healthy” or punishing oneself.
 This can lead to restrictive eating by engaging in long term dieting and sporadic fasts after a binge.

-Warning signs of binge eating disorder
+Symptoms of binge eating disorder

 • Feeling out of control around food